 - Ken Robinson delivered a talk on the future of education that was subsequently “animated” by RSA. http://www.youtube.com/watch?v=zDZFcDGpL4U

-Short Story: We may not be ready to produce feature films this summer, but a short story can impact audiences in much the same way as a full-length film might, bringing thought-provoking ideas to life in only minutes.
+Short Story: A well-told short story can impact audiences in profound ways, bringing thought-provoking ideas to life in only minutes.

 - Find out how a tortilla chip-inspired dance changed one young man’s perspectives on life in Momentum. http://vimeo.com/67025679